bladedbicycle384/DevriX-internship/README.md

 # jobs-bg-com-org
-A project for a summer internship at Devrix
+A project for a school internship at Devrix